amodmulay/staxmpa/code-document.md

 ### `src/components/lexigen/RadarControls.tsx`

-This component consolidates all user controls into a single, tabbed interface inside the sidebar.
+This component consolidates all user controls into a single, tabbed interface inside the sidebar/sheet.
-- **Tabs**: It uses ShadCN's `Tabs` to switch between an "Add Topic" view and a "Configure" view.
+- **Tabs**: It uses ShadCN's `Tabs` to switch between a "Manage Items" view and a "Configure" view.
-- **TopicForm**: The "Add Topic" tab renders the `TopicForm`, which is used to add new technologies to the radar.
+- **TopicForm & Region Management**: The "Manage Items" tab renders the `TopicForm` for adding technologies and a button to add new regions.
-- **Configuration**: The "Configure" tab contains the `ThemeSelector` for picking radar color palettes, a slider to control the `radarSize`, and the interface for editing and adding/removing regions.
+- **Configuration**: The "Configure" tab contains the `ThemeSelector`, a slider to control the `radarSize`, and the interface for editing and customizing regions.

 ### `src/types/lexigen.ts`